It’s a point of contention in many households: Can you, or can you not, run eggshells through the kitchen sink’s garbage disposal?

-KitchenAid and Whirlpool — who seem to use the same exact user manual for their standard disposal models — say that their units are “designed to dispose of food wastes including bones, fruit and vegetable wastes, pits, egg shells and coffee grounds.”
+Yes: KitchenAid and Whirlpool — who seem to use the same exact user manual for their standard “food waste disposer” models — say that their units are “designed to dispose of food wastes including bones, fruit and vegetable wastes, pits, egg shells and coffee grounds.”
 (They do, however, caution that if you have a septic tank, you should limit the amount of eggshell that you grind.)

-Of course, if your disposal has been going for 10 years or more, it may not be as strong as it once was… and you might not want to stress it with eggshells.
+If your sink’s garbage disposal has been going for 10 years or more, it may not be as strong as it once was, and you might not want to stress it with eggshells.
 Plus, as time goes by, there’s likely to be more build-up in the pipes, creating a greater risk of a clog.

 Finally — and regardless of whether you just installed a new garbage disposal or it’s one that’s been in the house since it was built — we’ve learned the hard way that it’s always smart to keep an inexpensive jam-busting wrench on hand.
 They’re surprisingly effective for quick repairs, and are super-simple to use.